 Age-related macular degeneration is the leading cause of severe vision loss in the United States.
 About 1 in 10 Americans between 66 and 74 years of age has macular degeneration and this increases to 30% of those older than 75.
-The majority of patients with this disease have the “dry” or atrophic version of this disease.
+The majority of patients with this disease have the “dry” version of this disease.
 These patients experience thinning of the tissues of the macula and the accumulation of abnormal deposits called drusen underneath the retina.
 Vision loss in this form tends to be gradual.
 Patients with many and large drusen are at increased risk of severe visual loss and development of the “wet” form of the disease.
-Wet or exudative macular degeneration affects one in ten patients with macular degeneration.
+Wet macular degeneration affects one in ten patients with macular degeneration.
 It accounts for the majority of cases of blindness from this disease.
-Abnormal blood vessels form in the choroid, the layer just underneath the retina.
-These new, abnormal blood vessels leak fluid and blood into the macula and can cause sudden and severe vision loss.
+Abnormal blood vessels form and leak fluid and blood into the macula and can cause sudden swelling and severe vision loss.

-The Age-Related Eye Disease Study (AREDS) was completed in 2001 and showed that patients with moderate macular degeneration in at least one eye benefited from vitamin supplements by a reduction in the rate of progression of the disease by about 25%.
+The Age-Related Eye Disease Study (AREDS 2) showed that patients with moderate macular degeneration in at least one eye benefited from vitamin supplements by a reduction in the rate of progression of the disease by about 25%.
 Patients with mild macular degeneration and family members without the disease did not show any benefit from this intervention when it was taken for an average of six years.
-The vitamins used in this study were vitamin C (500 mg), vitamin E (400 IU), vitamin A as beta-carotene (15 mg/25,000 IU), zinc (80 mg), and copper oxide (2 mg).

 The best way to increase your antioxidant intake is through dietary sources.
-A minimum of 5 servings of the following vegetables per week (especially the dark green leafy vegetables (members of the cabbage family, mustard greens, spinach and collards) were shown in 1994 to decrease the onset of macular degeneration.
-Each serving was 3.5 ounces or 3 cups of uncooked vegetables.
-A serving of nuts is a dozen.
+A minimum of 5 servings of the following vegetables per week (especially the dark green leafy vegetables (members of the cabbage family, mustard greens, spinach and collards) were shown to decrease the onset of macular degeneration.

 Vitamin C: spinach, mustard greens, collards, red and green peppers, cabbages, turnips, citrus fruits, cantaloupe, kiwi